sphinx-labs/sphinx/docs/hardhat/ci-integration.md

       - run: npx hardhat chugsplash-propose --config-path <path to ChugSplash config> --network goerli --confirm
 ```

 The key part of this is the `chugsplash-propose` command which is what initiates the deployment using ChugSplash.
-If you are using a different CI provider, you just need to ensure this command is properly run.
+If you are using a different CI provider, you'll just need to ensure this command is properly run.

-Note that in this example, I also included an Alchemy API key and installed the projects dependencies using yarn.
+Note that in this example, we've also included an Alchemy API key and installed the projects dependencies using yarn.
 These may be different for your project depending one what node provider you are using and your chosen package manager.

 ## Add the required secret repository variables to you Github Actions settings
 * `PRIVATE_KEY`: The private key of an EOA you'd like to use to trigger deployments.
 This must be the same as the one you used to register the organization, and should be set as the default account in your hardhat config file.